Ba Saw Nyo

-Ba Saw Nyo (ဘစောညို, /my/; also known as Muhammad Shah; 1435–1494) was king of Arakan from 1492 to 1494.
+Ba Saw Nyo (ဘစောညို, /my/; 1435–1494) was king of Arakan from 1492 to 1494.
+The king is known for erecting a small stupa called Radanar Hmankin in 1492.
+The king was also referred to as Muhammad Shah by the neighbouring Bengal.

 Reign

 Ba Saw Nyo came to power in 1492 after his nephew King Dawlya had died after a failed military expedition.
 He made Dawlya's mother and his sister-in-law Saw Nandi his chief queen.
 He faced a serious mutiny by an officer, which was put down.

-The king erected a small stupa called Radanar Hmankin in 1492.

 Death

 Ba Saw Nyo died later in case of assassination by a rebellious soldier named Nga-Swe, whose limbs and legs were cut off and send off with a raft.